Dropsource/monarch/monarch/README.md

 Widget longTitle() => MyFancyCard(title: 'Some long title lorem ipsum dolor sit amet, consectetur adipiscing elit');
 ```

-Then, you will run the Monarch task runner which will generate the code needed
+Then, you will run Monarch which will generate the code needed
 to display your stories in the Monarch desktop app.
 You can now see your
 stories in isolation, without all of you app's dependencies.